plixlabdev/plixlab/docs/source/installation.rst

 ===================

-PLIX can be installed as a PIP package
+PlixLab can be installed as a PIP package

 .. code-block:: bash